 YES!
 A Journal of Positive Futures, Spring 1999.
 To create economies that serve life rather than money, we must base the design of our economic institutions on principles derived from the study of healthy living systems.

-January/February 1999.
+Business Ethics, January/February 1999.
 They call it investment.
 It is speculation.
 It is running out of control and destroying real wealth.

 Korten Pre-1995 Contributions to Third World Development Theory and Practice